-For my fourth Daring Baker’s Challenge we were to make our own pizzas with homemade dough.
+For my fourth Daring Baker’s Challenge, we were to make our own pizzas with homemade dough.
 I thought this challenge would be simple and fun.
 We all had a good time making the pizzas but making the dough was a little harder than I thought it would be.
 I couldn’t believe how long the recipe was and it had so many notes and steps that I became a little intimidated.
 One of the requirements for this challenge is that we need to toss the dough to form a crust instead of using a rolling pin.
 I also need to have a picture taken of me tossing the dough.

-I had a tough time while making the dough.
+I had a tough time making the dough.
 I followed the instructions but my dough was like soup.
 It was nearly pure liquid soI had to add quite a bit of flour to make it manageable.
 Next time I won’t add all of the water.
 I was nervous that the dough was ruined but decided to put it in the refrigerator to rest overnight.
 I was happily surprised to see the dough was looking normal the next day.

 I thought it would be fun to let everyone make their own pizza.
 I supplied a bunch of different toppings and let everyone go wild.
 The pizzas turned out really good.
 The dough was crisp and tasty.
 They were oozing with cheese and filled with tasty toppings.
-The kids had so much fun making their own pizzas and so did my husband and I.
+The kids had so much fun making their own pizzas and so did my husband and me.

 Basic Pizza Dough ~ Original recipe taken from “The Bread Baker’s Apprentice” by Peter Reinhart.
 Makes 6 pizza crusts (about 9-12 inches/23-30 cm in diameter).

-4 1/2 Cups all purpose flour, chilled
+4 1/2 cups all-purpose flour, chilled

 - 3/4 tsp Salt